NaveedBuhari/Book-Review-Platform/README.md

 - This live demo is fully functional.
 - You can sign up as a **user** or choose **admin** during signup to experience different access levels.
 - All reviews and book changes made here are saved in a live MongoDB Atlas database.
-- In case login or signup fails on mobile devices or in the Brave browser, try turning off privacy shields and use Chrome on a laptop or desktop for best compatibility.
+- On mobile devices or after long use, pages may take a few extra seconds to load initially due to Render's free tier cold start behavior.

 ---